-Grants Receivable
+Grants and Other Receivable

-Grants receivable are recorded when billed and represent claims against third parties that will be settled in cash.
+Grants and other receivable are recorded when billed and represent claims against third parties that will be settled in cash.
 Grants receivable are reported net of an allowance for doubtful accounts, if any.
 The allowance for doubtful accounts, if any, is estimated based on historical collection trends, the age of outstanding receivable and existing economic conditions.
 If actual experience changes, revisions to the allowance may be necessary.
 Past due grants receivable are written off when internal collection efforts have been unsuccessful in collecting the amount due.
-As of June 30, 2017 and 2016, the majority of the receivables are due from governmental agencies.
-Due to the nature of funding from the federal government and the District of Columbia, management believes that all receivables will be collected.
-Therefore, no allowance for doubtful accounts has been recorded
+As of June 30, 2018 and 2017, the majority of the receivables are due from governmental agencies.
+Management has established an allowance for doubtful accounts totaling \$25,809 and \$0 as of June 30, 2018 and 2017, respectively.